 Originally, the customers used a template-based front end.
 The engineering team wrote a new client-side rendering front end with JavaScript.

-The engineering team wrote an API service that could be used to hit any of the monolithic or the distributed service just by changing the API endpoint key.
+The engineering team wrote an API service that could be used to hit any of the monolithic or distributed service just by changing the API endpoint key.

 With the initial start of moving a few clients at a time, the scalable architecture allowed them to move upto 500 customers at a time.